Columbia Pedestrian Accident Attorney

 Can a Pedestrian Still Recover Compensation if Partially at Fault?

 Yes.
 South Carolina is a modified comparative negligence jurisdiction.
 Under state law, an injured victim—including an injured pedestrian—can still seek financial compensation even if he or she is at fault for part of an accident.
 However, compensation will be denied if a pedestrian bears a majority share of the fault.
-If you are 51 percent or more at fault for a pedestrian accident in South Carolina, you will be barred recovery by state law.
+If you are 51 percent or more at fault for a pedestrian accident in South Carolina, you will be barred from recovery by state law.

 How Much Can I Expect to Get in a Pedestrian Accident Settlement?